-As we begin to approach the final weeks of 2017 you may be thinking ahead to the Holiday season and everything that still has to be done.
-Presents to be purchased, decorations to put up, and coordinating your own and your children’s holiday get-togethers.
-This is certainly a time of looking ahead and anticipation.
+As we begin to approach the final weeks of 2017, you may be thinking ahead to the Holiday season and everything that still has to be done.
+Presents to be purchased, decorations to put up, and coordinating your own and your children's holiday get-togethers.
+This is undoubtedly a time of looking ahead and anticipation.

-On the other hand, some of you may be looking back on the year that was and considering what you intended to do but for whatever reason was not able to achieve.
-Maybe you wanted to get a promotion at work but your boss never made an offer.
-It could be that you wanted to run a half-marathon but hurt your knee during summer training.
-Or, you may be thinking about the promise you made to yourself to move towards a divorce from your spouse that hasn’t happened yet.
+On the other hand, some of you may be looking back on the year and considering what you intended to do but for whatever reason was not able to achieve.
+Maybe you wanted to get a promotion at work, but your boss never made an offer.
+It could be that you tried to run a half-marathon but hurt your knee during summer training.
+Or, you may be thinking about the promise you made to yourself to move towards divorce from your spouse that hasn't happened yet.

 Filing for divorce is something that you should only consider after a lot of careful thought.
-However, all the careful thought in the world isn’t going to lead you towards the steps of filing for and achieving a successful divorce in Texas.
-The attorneys with the Law Office of Bryan Fagan, PLLC would like to share with you the process of filing for and going through a divorce in Texas.
+However, all the detailed study in the world isn't going to lead you towards the steps of filing for and achieving a successful divorce in Texas.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to share with you the process of filing for and going through a divorce in Texas.

 Starting the Divorce- Drafting an Original Petition for Divorce

 Your divorce will begin when you file an Original Petition for Divorce.
-Of course, your spouse could also file for divorce against you but I am going to write this blog post from the perspective of you being the filing party.
-There is no specific length that your petition has to be, but the document must contain information about the identity of yourself and your spouse as well as your children (if you have any).
-It is advisable to have an attorney draft the petition as certain counties may have particular rules about what they prefer be included in a petition.
+Of course, your spouse could also file for divorce against you, but I will write this blog post from the perspective of you being the filing party.
+There is no specific length that your Petition has to be, but the document must contain information about the identity of yourself and your spouse as well as your children (if you have any).
+It is advisable to have an attorney draft the Petition as certain counties may have particular rules about what they prefer to be included in a petition.

-Your petition must include the grounds you are citing for requesting the divorce.
-The majority of divorces are initiated due to a discord or conflict of personalities between spouses- basically that you and your spouse could not get along and that there is no chance for a reconciliation.
-If there are children involved then you must state if you will be requesting to become the primary conservator of the child.
-Finally, you must specify how your marital estate will be divided up prior to the conclusion of the divorce.
-It is the practice of our attorneys to always make note that our clients own certain separate property as well that is not subject to division.
+Your Petition must include the grounds you are citing for requesting the divorce.
+The majority of divorces are initiated due to discord or conflict of personalities between spouses- basically that you and your spouse could not get along and that there is no chance for a reconciliation.
+If there are children involved, you must state if you will be requesting to become the child's primary conservator.
+Finally, you must specify how your marital estate will be divided up before the conclusion of the divorce.
+It is the practice of our attorneys always to make note that our clients own specific separate property that is not subject to division.

-The Original Petition for Divorce is a very basic, abbreviated document in most cases.
-Courts don’t require there to be much specificity to the document other than the requirements I listed in the previous paragraph.
-Once your attorney has drafted the Petition he or she will sign and file it with the clerk of the court in your county.
+The Original Petition for Divorce is a fundamental, abbreviated document in most cases.
+Courts don't require much specificity to the record other than the requirements I listed in the previous paragraph.
+Once your attorney has drafted the Petition, they will sign and file it with the court clerk in your county.

 Serving the Petition on your spouse

-So you’ve hired yourself an attorney, drafted your Original Petition and have successfully filed it with the court’s clerk.
+So you've hired yourself an attorney, drafted your Original Petition, and have successfully filed it with the court's clerk.
 Your divorce has now officially begun.
-The next step in the process is to inform your spouse of this by serving him or her with the petition.
+The next step in the process is to inform your spouse of this by serving them with the Petition.

-Your spouse must have “notice” of your having filed for divorce in order so that he or she can muster a response and have their rights represented in the legal proceedings.
-You and your attorney will hire a process server or law enforcement officer to retrieve your petition from the court’s clerk and physically hand the paperwork to your spouse.
-This is called “service.”
-Along with the petition the clerk will prepare a citation letting your spouse know that he or she has been sued for divorce and that an answer is due by a certain time from the moment he or she is given notice of the divorce.
+Your spouse must have "notice" of your having filed for divorce in order so that they can muster a response and have their rights represented in the legal proceedings.
+You and your attorney will hire a process server or law enforcement officer to retrieve your Petition from the court's clerk and physically hand the paperwork to your spouse.
+This is called "service."
+Along with the Petition, the clerk will prepare a citation letting your spouse know that they have been sued for divorce and that an answer is due by a specific time from the moment they are given notice of the divorce.

 How must your spouse respond to your Original Petition?

-Once you have served your spouse with a Petition for Divorce he or she has twenty days (give or take a few days) to respond to your Petition with what is called an Answer.
+Once you have served your spouse with a Petition for Divorce, they have twenty days (give or take a few days) to respond to your Petition with what is called an Answer.
 An Answer, much like your Petition, is not an overly detailed document.
-Its main function is to operate as a formal response to your Petition so that a default judgment cannot be taken against your spouse.
+Its primary function is to operate as a formal response to your Petition so that a default judgment cannot be taken against your spouse.
 A default judgment can occur if your Petition goes un-responded to for a certain period.
 You then have an option to proceed to court without your spouse and request orders based on your preferences.
-However, the vast majority of the time your spouse will respond by emailing or faxing an Answer to your attorney.
+However, most of the time, your spouse will respond by emailing or faxing an Answer to your attorney.

 The Law Office of Bryan Fagan, PLLC- Advocates for southeast Texas families

 I hope you now have a better understanding of the initial phases of a divorce case in Texas.
-If you are considering a divorce please contact the Law Office of Bryan Fagan, PLLC.
+If you are considering a divorce, please contact the Law Office of Bryan Fagan, PLLC.
 Our attorneys represent clients across southeast Texas and would be honored to do the same for you and your family.
-Please contact us today in order to set up a free of charge consultation.
+Please get in touch with us today to set up a free-of-charge consultation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"